sshonosuke/LAS/README.md

 The repository includes the following 2 files.

 * LAS-function.R : Script implementing the proposed method
-* simulation.R : Script applying the proposed prios and some existing ones to simulated datasets
+* Simulation.R : Script applying the proposed prios and some existing ones to simulated datasets